Part I: Anthropometry and garment sizing systems

 - Paperback ISBN:

-Norsaadah Zakaria is currently the Head of Clothing Technology and Fashion, at the Institute of Business Excellence, Universiti Teknologi MARA (UiTM), Malaysia.
-She has organized training and offered professional APD clothing and design technology programmes in collaboration with the Telestia-AB Fashion Centre, Greece.
-Dr. Zakaria was previously on the main research committee for the organization of national research on Saudi Size in 2015, and managed to secure the national grant to develop the first anthropometric data for Saudi Arabia.
+Norsaadah Zakaria is the founder of the Centre of Clothing Technology and Fashion, at the Institute of Business Excellence, Universiti Teknologi MARA (UiTM), Malaysia.
 Her main research interests include traditional and 3D body scanning anthropometric survey, modelling and data for clothing sizes, shape analysis based on anthropometric data, and sizing system optimization and validation using data mining.
-She is now pursuing research on adult anthropometric data for women.

 Dr. Deepti Gupta is Professor in the Department of Textile Technology at IIT Delhi, India.
 She completed her PhD from the same department in 1995 and joined as a faculty member in 1997.
 She has 18 years of teaching and research experience and has published more than 40 papers in national and international journals of repute.
 She has guided two PhD and several M.Tech projects at IIT.
 Dr. Gupta has conducted research on the problem of body size chart development for the Indian ready-made garment industry for the last 6 years.
 She has published several papers in international journals and spoken at national and international conferences on the subject.
 Her team has generated a huge database of accurate anthropometric data of various segments of the Indian population.
 This has been analysed extensively to propose a unique, computer aided solution to the extremely complex problem of garment sizing.